Visitor FAQs: Hours, ticket prices, parking, discounts, and more

 History Colorado Center offers free admission for all active duty, National Guard and Reserve military personnel and their families.
 The free admission program is available to any bearer of a Geneva Convention common access card (CAC), a DD Form 1173 ID card (dependent ID), or a DD Form 1173-1 ID card, which includes active duty U.S. military – Army, Navy, Air Force, Marines, Coast Guard, as well as members of the National Guard and Reserve, U.S. Public Health Service Commissioned Corps, NOAA Commissioned Corps – and up to five family members.
 The active duty member does not have to be present for family members to use the program.

 Veterans receive $2 off admission.
-On Veterans Day, we offer receive free admission to veterans and their families (up to 5 people) and 50% off memberships (valid only on site and on new memberships).
+On Veterans Day, we offer free admission to veterans and their families (up to 5 people).

 Anyone receiving SNAP benefits receives $1 admission per person.
 Just show your EBT card.
 Valid for you and up to 9 other people.